-As the both the threat and potential for peace in cyberspace is transnational and multi-dimensional, the Monterey Institute Cyber Security Initiative (MCySec) seeks
+As the both the threat and potential for peace in cyberspace are transnational and multi-faceted, the MIIS Cyber Security Initiative (MIIS CySec) seeks

-“to provide an interdisciplinary, networked platform to assess the impact of the information age on security, peace and communications.”
+“to provide an interdisciplinary, networked platform to assess the policy impact of the information age on security, peace and communications

 Our strategy is to execute this mission is to: